dermaself/new-skincare-advisor-web/frontend/EMBEDDING_GUIDE.md

 ## Support

-For technical support or customization requests, contact the DermaSelf team.
+For technical support or customization requests, contact the Dermaself team.

 ## Security Notes